plasticmacaroni/bg3-missables/checklist.md

 - ::missable::[Fight some owlbears](https://bg3.wiki/wiki/Owlbear_Nest) and leave a scent to follow for the baby (do this now, or an owlbear will die after a long rest)
 - Check out [the shrine](https://bg3.wiki/wiki/Owlbear_Nest#Sel%C3%BBne_Shrine) and complete a shrine puzzle to unlock a chest
 # Waukeen's Rest
+- If you reach a [burning building](https://bg3.wiki/wiki/Waukeen's_Rest), do not long rest
 - ::item_rare:: [The Joltshooter](https://bg3.wiki/wiki/The%20Joltshooter)
 - ::item_rare:: [The Sparky Points](https://bg3.wiki/wiki/The%20Sparky%20Points)
 - ::item_rare:: [The Spellsparkler](https://bg3.wiki/wiki/The%20Spellsparkler)